razshare/frizzante-docs/src/content/docs/guides/web-standards.md

 ## Link Component

-Frizzante provides a `<Link>` component that manages pending requests and errors while navigating hyperlinks.
+Frizzante provides a `<Link>` component that manages pending and error states while navigating hyperlinks.

 It is a replacement for your `<a>` elements.